Markobozic/couch-db-potato/README.md

 `export PYTHONPATH="${PYTHONPATH}:/Users/Marko/code/couch-db-potato"`

 ## CSV files
-The program will look for the detector, station, and highway csv files int he src folder.
+The program will look for the detector, station, and highway csv files in the src folder.
 Make sure they are there before running.

 ## Running the application